AmadeusITGroup/cloud-cost-allocation/README.md

     * Assuming that all cloud resources are properly tagged and that services eventually allocate all their costs to products, then the costs of all cloud resources must be equal to the cost of all products
         * Similarly, the costs of a product that exclusively uses a single service would be equal to the total cost of that service
 8. On-demand costs and amortized costs are supported in parallel by the model
-    * Reporting the two is useful to investigate whether cost variations come from reservation management or something else
+    * Reporting the two is useful to investigate whether cost variations come from commitment management or something else
-    * Reporting the two is also useful for service owners and product managers alike to see the savings made thanks to the reservation purchases
+    * Reporting the two is also useful for service owners and product managers alike to see the savings made thanks to the commitment-based purchases
-    * Reservation savings = On-demand costs - amortized costs
+    * Commitment savings = On-demand costs - amortized costs
 9. Cycles in the cost allocation can be broken by providing a *service precedence list*
     * Example: A monitoring system *M* running on top of a container service *C* is also used by the container service itself
         * In this case, part of the costs of *M* should be assigned back to *C*